altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 He couldn’t find a chance to counter.

 "Kukuku...
 Quite impressive.
-Could you keep up if I go faster?"
+Could you keep up if I go faster?"<br/>

-"Stop your arrogant lies!"
+"Stop your arrogant lies!"<br/>

 Jerome should be using his full strength.

 Zechmeister only noticed when he felt a warmth spreading from his left arm.

 "Shyaa...
-Ah...!"
+Ah...!"<br/>

 Jerome’s lance had stabbed him in the arm.

 Zechmeister struggled to thrust his lance, attempting to push his foe away.

 "Hmmp, useless scum.
-If you don't watch the opponent when aiming..."
+If you don't watch the opponent when aiming..."<br/>

 The thrust was dodged and Zechmeister couldn't create any distance.